edf1101/LaserTag/notes.md

 - Add new manhunt gamemode
 - Add new tag gamemode
 - modify techcamp code to run on this hardware

+## Potential issues if recreating
+- The 128x64 OLED screen sometimes has different addresses / pin layouts be aware of pin layouts if using this PCB

 ## Tests
 - Try changing the gun group while a player is viewing a gun in choice menu that that has been disallowed